codeforkansascity/streetlights/README.md

 We are looking for:

-- MEAN stack developers to work on the API (right now populating from Google spreadsheet)
+- MEAN stack developers to work on the API (right now populating from Google spreadsheet) **visualization**
-- Database experts to help determine alternatives to Google spreadsheet
+- Database experts to help determine alternatives to Google spreadsheet **integration**
-- Javascript developers
+- Javascript developers **visualizaiton**
-- GIS specialists who can read shape files
+- GIS specialists who can read shape files **visualization**
-- UX and designers as we start to build a front end for different user groups
+- UX and designers as we start to build a front end for different user groups **visualization**
-- Reporters/analysts to work on how to draw meaning from the data and add additional datasets
+- Reporters/analysts to work on how to draw meaning from the data and add additional datasets **discovery**

 The Streetlights project meets every Monday for Hack Nights at Think Big Partners from 6-8 pm.